March 4, 2025

 Phone Plan Tello economy plan

-Data Limit 2GB data
+Data 2GB data

 Perk Not included